contaware/git-docs-notes/README.md

 In addition to the local branches stored in your machine and the remote branches residing on a remote server, there is also the concept of a **remote-tracking branch**.
 This type of branches are locally stored references pointing to remote branches.
 They are named like `<remotename>/<remotebranchname>` and can be listed with `git branch -r`.

 The explicit association between a remote branch and a local branch is not mandatory, but comfortable when synchronizing, it avoids us typing the full commands with all the arguments.
-With `git config --list` we can see those **upstream tracking configurations** for all the local branches, they are `branch.<branchname>.remote` and `branch.<branchname>.merge`.
+With `git config list` we can see those **upstream tracking configurations** for all the local branches, they are `branch.<branchname>.remote` and `branch.<branchname>.merge`.

 - List: